SAP-samples/teched2022-DA180/exercises/ex5/README.md

 The forecast model training for all 171-gas station forecast models.
 <br>

-Which SQL statement was actually executed in SAP HANA?
-The AdditiveModelForecast method, like any other PAL function in the Python Machine Learning clients, provides methods (here: get_fit_execute_statement) to retrieve information about the executed statements, parameters and objects involved.
+Which __SQL statement was actually executed__ in SAP HANA?
+The AdditiveModelForecast function, like any other PAL function in the Python Machine Learning clients, provides methods (here: __get_fit_execute_statement__) to retrieve information about the executed statements, parameters and objects involved.
 ````Python
 print(amf.get_fit_execute_statement())
 ````
 ![](/exercises/ex5/images/5.3.5-fit_SQLstatement.png)
 <br>

-How do the AdditiveModelAnalysis segmented models look like for each station?
+How do the __AdditiveModelAnalysis segmented models__ look like for each station?
-We can collect the returned "model_"-dataframe from the forecast-fit call.
+We can collect the returned __"model\_"-dataframe__ from the forecast-fit call.
 ````Python
 # How do the AdditiveModelAnalysis segmented model look like?
 pd.set_option('max_colwidth', None)